subsquid/docs/docs/evm-indexing/configuration/transactions.md

   traces?: boolean
 }
 ```
-[//]: # (!!!! re-check the interface upon the release)

-The filters here are
+Filters:
 + `from` and `to`: the sets of addresses of tx senders and receivers.
-Omit it or set to `undefined` to subscribe to transactions from/to any address.
+Omit to subscribe to transactions from/to any address.
 + `sighash`: [first four bytes](https://ethereum.org/en/developers/docs/transactions/#the-data-field) of the Keccak hash (SHA3) of the canonical representation of the function signature.
-Omit it or set to `undefined` to subscribe to any transaction.
+Omit to subscribe to any transaction.
-+ `range`: the range of blocks where the transactions should be looked for.
++ `range`: the range of blocks to consider.

 Enabling the `stateDiffs`, `traces` and/or `logs` flags will cause the processor to retrieve [state diffs](/evm-indexing/configuration/state-diffs/), [traces](/evm-indexing/configuration/traces/) and/or event logs that occured as a result of each selected transaction.
 The data will be added to the appropriate iterables within the [block data](/evm-indexing/context-interfaces/#blockdata).

 Note that transactions can also be requested by [`addLog()`](../evm-logs), [`addStateDiff()`](../state-diffs) and [`addTrace()`](../traces) as related data.

-[//]: # (!!!! check in the final version whether it also adds the data to the items)

 Selection of the exact data to be retrieved for each transaction and the optional related data items is done with the `setFields()` method documented on the [Data selection](../data-selection) page.
 Some examples are available below.